aahan0511/the2048game/README.md

 > It is quite slow because it is made with `PyInstaller`.
 If you have any suggestions, put them in [this discussion](https://github.com/aahan0511/the2048game/discussions/2 "Ideas Discussion").

 ## Data Stored
 Your score is locally saved along with the time and the highest number you reached.
+You may even enter your name, which is optional.
 > [!NOTE]
 > No other information is used, stored, or sent to us.